MSUDataAnalytics/SSC442/public/slides/00-slides.md

 # Introduction: About Me

-**Me:** My primary area of expertise is psychology and economics.
+**Me:** My primary area of expertise is environmental and energy (applied) economics.

 This class is totally, unapologetically a work in progress.
+It was developed mainly by Prof. Bushong with refinements by myself.

-Material is a mish-mash of stuff from:
+Material is a mish-mash of stuff from courses offered at Caltech, Stanford, Harvard, and Duke...so, yeah, it will be challenging.

-- Caltech (undergrad)

-- Stanford University (graduate course)

-- Harvard (graduate course)

-...so, yeah, it will be challenging.
 Hopefully, you'll find it fun!

 My research: occasionally touches the topics in the course, but mostly utilizes things in the course as tools.

 <!-- slide -->
 # Introduction: About You

-*New phone who dis?*  Please email me your
+*New phone who dis?*  Please email me jkirk\@msu.edu your
 - name (with pronunciation guide)
 - major
 - desired graduation year and semester